Ericliu001/SwiftUI-Architecture-Sample/README.md

 1. **Single Source of Truth**: One NavigationStack manages all navigation state
 2. **Type Safety**: Compile-time checking of navigation destinations
-3. **Dependency Inversion**: Features depend on protocols, not concrete implementations
+3. **Dependency Inversion**: Features depend on routing protocols, not concrete implementations
 4. **Testability**: Easy mocking and unit testing of navigation logic
 5. **Scalability**: Clean separation of concerns for large applications